Anytime-Valid Tests of Group Invariance through Conformal Prediction: Testing group invariance with conformal martingales

-\section{Testing Group Invariance with Conformal Martingales}
+\section{Testing group invariance with conformal martingales}

-The goal of this section is the construction of test martingales for the null hypothesis of distributional symmetry in~\eqref{eq:null} any time that a sequence of groups $(G_n)_{n\in \mathbb{N}}$ acts sequentially on the data $(X_n)_{n\in \mathbb{N}}$ (see Section~\ref{sec:background}).
-To this end, the invariant structure of the null hypothesis $\mathcal{H}_0$ is used in tandem with conformal prediction to build a sequence of independent random variables $(R_n)_{n\in \mathbb{N}}$ with the following three properties: \begin{enumerate} \item The sequence $(R_n)_{n\in \mathbb{N}}$ is adapted to the data sequence with external randomization $(X_n,\theta_n)_{n\in \mathbb{N}}$, that is, for each $n\in\nats$, $R_n = R_n(X_n,\theta_n)$. \item Under any element of the null hypothesis $\mathcal{H}_0$ from~\eqref{eq:null}, $(R_n)_{n\in\mathbb{N}}$ is a sequence of independent and identically distributed $\mathrm{Uniform}([0,1])$ random variables. \item The distribution of $(R_n)_{n\in\mathbb{N}}$ deviates from uniform when departures from symmetry are present in the data. \end{enumerate} The construction of these random variables is the subject of Section~\ref{sec:conformal_pred_invariance}---additional definitions are needed for their construction.
+The goal of this section is the construction of test martingales for the null hypothesis of distributional symmetry in~\eqref{eq:null} any time that a sequence of groups $(G_n)_{n\in \mathbb{N}}$ acts sequentially on the data $(X_n)_{n\in \mathbb{N}}$.
+To this end, the invariant structure of the null hypothesis $\mathcal{H}_0$ is used in tandem with conformal prediction to build a sequence of independent random variables $(R_n)_{n\in \mathbb{N}}$ with the following three properties: \begin{enumerate} \item The sequence $(R_n)_{n\in \mathbb{N}}$ is adapted to the data sequence with external randomization $(X_n,\theta_n)_{n\in \mathbb{N}}$, that is, for each $n\in\nats$, $R_n = R_n(X_n,\theta_n)$. \item Under any element of the null hypothesis $\mathcal{H}_0$ from~\eqref{eq:null}, $(R_n)_{n\in\mathbb{N}}$ is a sequence of independent and identically distributed $\mathrm{Uniform}([0,1])$ random variables. \item The distribution of $(R_n)_{n\in\mathbb{N}}$ is not uniform when departures from symmetry are present in the data. \end{enumerate} The construction of these random variables is the subject of Section~\ref{sec:conformal_pred_invariance}---additional definitions are needed for their construction.
 In order to guide intuition, Example~\ref{ex:sequential_ranks} shows a first example for testing exchangeability.
-Given their uniform distributions, the statistics $R_1, R_2, \dots$ have previously been called p-values~\citep[e.g.][]{vovk2003testing,fedorova2012plugin}.
+Given their uniform distributions, the statistics $R_1, R_2, \dots$ have previously been called p-values~\citep[e.g.][]{vovk2005algorithmic,fedorova2012plugin}.
 We opt against that terminology here, because typically only small p-values are interpreted evidence against the null hypothesis.
 However, in this context, it is any deviation from uniformity that we interpret as evidence against the null hypothesis.
-For reasons that will become apparent soon, we call $R_1, R_2, \dots$ (smoothed) orbit ranks (see Example~\ref{ex:sequential_ranks} and Definition~\ref{def:orbit_ranks}).